Jump Start: Train-the-Trainer Program

 - We will arrange to deliver the fleet prior to the training and pick it up when the session is completed.

 - The bicycles will be used to get students comfortable on the bike and able to complete a series of practice drills.
 If allowed by the school district, the training will also include drills on streets adjacent to the school as well as a group ride within the community.

 Are there adaptive bikes available for students who can’t ride a traditional bike?

-- We have adaptive bicycles available for rent at no cost to the school.
-The bicycles will be suited to students’ needs and we will work closely with teachers to ensure that we provide the best bicycle possible.
+- We have adaptive bicycles available for loan at no cost to schools.
+The bicycles will be suited to students’ needs, and we will work closely with teachers to ensure that we provide the best bicycle possible.